sswam/allemande/doc/intro.md

 - **Morf**: Game Master and narrative supervisor maintaining story coherence and forward progression

 ### Powerful AI Models
+- **Claude** (Claude 3.5 Sonnet, Anthropic): A strong and reliable model from Anthropic, expert at coding.
-- **Claude** (Claude 3.7 Sonnet, Anthropic): The most powerful reasoning model from Anthropic, expert at coding.
+- **Clauden** (Claude 3.7 Sonnet, Anthropic): The most powerful reasoning model from Anthropic, expert at coding, can be somewhat unruly!
 - **Clia** (Claude 3.5 Haiku, Anthropic): Designed for quick, intelligent conversations with a creative edge
 - **Emmy** (GPT-4o, OpenAI): Known for her intelligence and adaptability, perfect for varied conversations
 - **Dav** (GPT-4o mini, OpenAI): Provides efficient interactions with a focus on in-depth understanding